During the past few months, we’ve been testing the SEO capabilities of the world’s most popular CMS systems in 2024.

 The self-hosted sites (Joomla and WordPress) significantly outperformed the sites built with platform-hosted CMS systems.

-So what was slowing them down?
+So what was slowing our test sites down?

 Well, while they all had their own little quirks (you can read the individual reviews for more detail), there was a common denominator:

-Blanket loading of scripts.
+Blanket loading of scripts and styles.

 Don’t need the script for that fancy homepage carousel?
 Tough.
 You’re getting it on every page of your site regardless.